robhowe/realestate/README.md

   8. Add links to the page that sorts the data by bedroom count, and filters the data by
      units available within 30 days, units available in 30 - 60 days, and units available in 60 - 90 days.

   9. Check everything in to the master branch.
-Zip or gzip the engrain_test folder and email it to tim@engrain.com.
+Zip or gzip the engrain_test folder and email it to [redacted].